MehrozShahid/Parallax_Labs_Internship/README.md

 Final Answer
 ```

-If the answer cannot be supported by the retrieved context, the system returns:
+If the answer cannot be supported by the retrieved context, the Week 7 system returns:

 ```text
 I don't know.